mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 `mavkit-baker-PtLimaPt`, `mavkit-baker-alpha`) depending on which protocol upgrade is being tested.

-An easy way to let Flexmasa find them is to add them to the `PATH`.
+An easy way to let MavBox find them is to add them to the `PATH`.
 For instance, if all the Mavryk utilities have been build at `/path/to/mavkit-repo/`:

 ```
     $ export PATH=/path/to/mavkit-repo/:$PATH
-    $ flexmasa daemons-upgrade \
+    $ mavbox daemons-upgrade \
         --protocol-kind Kathmandu \
         --next-protocol-kind Lima \
         --second-baker mavkit-baker-PtLimaPt
 ```

-Note: Flexmasa will infer the executables needed based on the value passed to `--protocol-kind`.
+Note: MavBox will infer the executables needed based on the value passed to `--protocol-kind`.
 However, the option `--second-baker` is required to provide the baker executable for the next (upgrade) protocol.